Anna Abesadze is the Georgian co-author of “Women Living Fearlessly”.

 AI

-Anna was invited to the held in England where she was nominated as a finalist for the prestigious Woman Changing the World Awards.
+Anna was invited to the Global Summit of Women held in England where she was nominated as a finalist for the prestigious Woman Changing the World Awards.
 Anna was selected as one of nine finalists in the Leadership Award among candidates from around the world.
 She was given the opportunity to co-author the book “Women Living Fearlessly” which will be published in New York.
 Anna told more about this amazing development.

 Could you tell us more?